ladan-hazrati-web/ladan-hazrati-web/README.md

 # 💫 About Me:

 🔭 I am currently looking for work<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about front-end<br>⚡ about me :Hi🙋🏻‍♀️I'm Ladan Hazrati 🥰  I am learning frontend at Parnian school.
 I try to become a frontend developer every day.
-I have the skills of html, css, sass, flex, grid,bootstrap, and in the future I will learn JavaScript and its frameworks.
-You can visit my GitHub to see my projects👩‍💻
+I have the skills of html, css, sass, flex, grid,bootstrap,tailwind👩‍💻

 ## 🌐 Socials: